ChristinaLK/blog/content/load.md

 Slug: cognitive-load
 Authors: Christina Koch

-At the end of the day today, my colleage Lauren and I were discussing the upcoming Data Carpentry workshop that we'll be hosting at the University of Wisconsin - Madison.
+At the end of the day yesterday, my colleage Lauren and I were discussing the upcoming Data Carpentry workshop that we'll be hosting at the University of Wisconsin - Madison.
 Talking over the order of material (spreadsheets, OpenRefine, then SQL, and ending with a day of R), we realized that we liked